Chapter 21: Howlings

-“Alas, the athidol tanks had been filled with sugar but we assumed that this was done during the initial attack.
-We have heard nothing but static from Ursaf’s Angels according to Brother Matthew and he tells me that Bede cannot raise them either.
-We have yet to hear from our outposts and retreats up there but I fear that all our Scotian and Eirann Brothers and Fathers are dead.
+“Alas, many athidol tanks had been filled with sugar but we assumed that this was done during the initial attack.
+We’ve heard nothing but static from Ursaf’s Angels according to Brother Matthew and he tells me that Bede cannot raise them either.
+We have yet to hear from our outposts and retreats up there but I fear all our Scotian and Eirann Brothers and Fathers are dead.
 We must have electrics soon else all our battery-packs will be depleted and we’ll lose contact with everyone across the globe.”

 “Our two new Fathers are confident we’ll have the electrics restored to the Manse and the Great Cathedral by Compline tomorrow.
 We’ll keep trying to contact our bases in Scotia and Eirann: I won’t accept that we’ve lost them all!”

 “Neither will I, Eminence,” Pious agreed, adjusting his sword belt and the machine gun he perpetually carried upon his back.
 “But there has been no contact.
-If any had survived then they would have been here by now to report to you.
+If any had survived then they would have been here in person to report to you.
 We must investigate once the Inquisition is done.
-At first light, Burslen will send us eighty Brothers-Martial under Father Hvretsope.”
+However, Burslen will send us eighty stout Brothers-Martial under Father Hvretsope.”

-“Ah, as ever, you bring me solace and glad tidings anew my old friend but I mourn the loss of loyal Abbot Damien at Burslen.
+“Ah, as ever, you bring me solace and glad tidings my old friend but I mourn the loss of loyal Abbot Damien at Burslen.
 Now there was a Worthy soul and a true stalwart of the Conclave.
-Hvretsope is also loyal to me and a fine Father-Martial that will take Damien’s place at Burslen after our Inquisition.
+Hvretsope is loyal to me and a fine Father-Martial so he will take Damien’s place at Burslen after our Inquisition.
 We have no Fathers-Martial left here and but forty Brothers-Martial while none were left alive at Bede.
 What news of Wyehold?”

 “They were sore depleted but they can still muster four Fathers-Martial and sixty-five Brothers-Martial.
 I regret I must bear grim news: Abbot Amalgan of Wyehold, another of your supporters at the Conclave, succumbed to his wounds this morning.”